 The production of data to study nature is a critical aspect of modern science.
-However, data production work, such as preparing samples, conducting chemical syntheses, and operating instruments, is riddled with potential failures (Delamont and Atkinson 2001; Lynch 1985; Shapin and Schaffer 1985; Wylie 2019).
-These can emerge in a variety of, often unexpected, ways, creating a burden for scientists as they must make a series of decisions to try to overcome production interruptions and failures (Barley and Bechky 1994; Doing 2004).
+However, data production work, such as preparing samples, conducting chemical syntheses, and operating instruments, is riddled with potential failures (Collins and Harrison 1975; Collins 1992; Delamont and Atkinson 2001; Lynch 1985; Wylie 2019).
+These can emerge in a variety of, often unexpected, ways, creating a burden for scientists as they must make a series of decisions to try to overcome production interruptions and failures (Barley and Bechky 1994; Collins and Harrison 1975; Doing 2004).
 Studying failure in science has attracted many scholars as it represents a critical juncture where theories can be readjusted and reexamined.
-For example, prior studies have focused on the epistemological aspects of failure, exploring how scientists reassess and modify hypotheses and theories upon experimental failures (Kuhn 1962; Latour and Woolgar 1979).
-While understanding the epistemological context of failure is crucial to understand how scientists reconfigure their interpretation of nature, it is important to note that these intellectual deliberations are often preceded by actual data production failures occurring in the laboratory setting, suggesting the necessity to directly observe scientists addressing data production failures in their day-to-day work setting.
+Numerous studies have highlighted the epistemological aspects of failure, articulating how scientists reassess and modify hypotheses and theories in response to experimental anomalies (Collins 2010a; Kuhn 1962; Latour and Woolgar 1979).
+However, we argue that technical failures in data production - such as sample preparation, chemical synthesis, and instrument operation - can precede and operate independently from these theory-driven epistemic adjustments.
+By adopting a sociology of work perspective, we treat the scientific work of bench scientists as a variable and examine how scientists address data production failures, which we define as "the failures and interruptions encountered while producing data for their research."
+Based on two years of ethnographic observation of material scientists in their daily work settings, we provide a systematic analysis of the process by which scientists cope with routine failures in producing experimental data.

-Recognizing that data production failure can pose a significant bottleneck in the production of science, and furthermore, that studying these failures can offer important insights into understanding knowledge production and social dynamics in scientific endeavors, this paper provides detailed accounts of how scientists address data production failure - the failures and interruptions while producing data for their research.
+Recognizing data production failure can not only help identify significant bottlenecks in knowledge production but also provide insights into the social dynamics of scientific work.
 We are especially interested in how data production failure is constructed, recognized, and addressed and the extent to which this process can be shaped by scientists' current and past interactions with their social and physical settings.
-In doing so, we aim to identify the kinds of skills employed, understand the role of the lab structure, and examine how these failure-coping processes might be affected by the attribution of failure and the specific characteristics of failure-generating tasks, and the role of situated knowledge in that attribution.
-Furthermore, we ask how scientists search for possible causes and solutions when encountering failures.
+In doing so, we explore the problem-solving skills involved, the role of the lab structure, and how failure-coping processes are structured by characteristics of failure-generating tasks and their attributions.
+Furthermore, we investigate how scientists search for possible causes and solutions when encountering failures.
 Based on our in-depth observations and conceptualizations, we present a model named the "Cycle of Doubt," which generalizes the failure-coping process.